Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 The short wall of a human grunted toward the ceiling.
 “Rog.”
 He looked over at his men.
 “Right.
 Go ahead and shed ‘yer Grass, once we’ve jumped.”

 Wrma didn’t know what their ‘grass’ was, and her translator didn’t offer any clues.
-A few moments later, the universal sensation of being yanked through *something* without moving overtook them all---
+A few moments later, the universal sensation of being yanked through *something* without moving overtook them al-

 *“Secured from jump,”* came over the intercom. *“Bruuk to aft cargo hold for medical inspection.”*

 “Right.
 De-ass and buddy-check!”

 Everyone sighed in relief, and they disembarked the shuttle with an unmistakable sense of urgency into what appeared to be a large cargo bay of some kind.
-Once the rear ramp was down they were all out, arranged in a semi-circle---no escape for her, not that she could go anywhere---and tended to each other quickly.
+Once the rear ramp was down they were all out, arranged in a semi-circle - no escape for her, not that she could go anywhere - and tended to each other quickly.
 That done, all of them dropped their packs with a disturbingly heavy thump, set down their weapons, began pulling off their assault armor…

 “Jesus *fuck* it feels good to be outta that bullshit.”

 She…boggled.
 The rumors were true.
 Deathworlders really were a strange kind of infernally handsome.
 Something about how they fit together, how they moved…it spoke to parts of her instincts she didn’t properly realize she had, and she found it uncomfortably intimidating.
 The *least* of the Humans was so well-formed he was almost grotesque to look at, and the largest Ten’Gewek was…monstrous to the point it came out the other end.
 His more than any of the rest was a *terrible* beauty to behold.
 No living thing should be that obviously capable!

 They noticed too, and there was a susurrus of dark humor.
-The lead human---very much like the big Ten’Gewek in physique himself---briefly *tensed* himself, and gave her an amused grunt.
+The lead human - very much like the big Ten’Gewek in physique himself - briefly *tensed* himself, and gave her an amused grunt.

 …By the Matriarchs, nothing she’d ever seen before was as intimidating as that little display. *All* of them reciprocated, proving that they’d been standing totally relaxed and comfortable before.
 What malign force had *made* these creatures?